Tigger-oN/app.sh/README.md

     app.sh r vim

+`quick` is the most convenient option for bringing ports up to date.
+It rolls the common commands into one call and reduces the amount of typing.

-"notice" will try to locate any advisories within the UPDATING document.
+`notice` will try to locate any advisories within the UPDATING document.
 Due to the lack of standards within UPDATING it is possible to miss an entry that could be important.
-The following entries would be missed because the search looks for a full port name on the AFFECTS line, not a wildcard or statement.
+The following entries would be missed because the search looks for a full port name, not a wildcard or statement.
  - 20240705 : sysutils/bacula\*-{client,server}
  - 20240529 : users of TeX\*

-"Reinstall" and "Update" (capital R/U) will search for and list all ports based on a matched part of a port name.
-Helpful for updating a group of ports without the need to type the entire list.
-"Reinstall" will search the installed list of ports.
-"Update" will only look at superseded ports.
+`Reinstall` and `Update` (capital R/U) will search for and list all ports based on a matched part of a port name.
+Helpful for updating a group of ports without the need to type the entire list. `Reinstall` will search the installed list of ports. `Update` will only look at superseded ports.
 You can search on more than one term.